jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Moss Troll.md

 RacialMods: +2 Acrobatics, +4 Stealth (+8 in vegetation)
 Languages: Giant
 SQ: change shape (mossy tree; tree shape), tree climber
+SpecialAbilities:
-SpecialAbilities: Fear of Fire (Ex) A moss troll is shaken as long as it is within 30 feet of a visible fire or an open flame of at least torch size.
-Tree Climber (Ex) When climbing trees and other foliage, a moss troll's climb speed increases to 30 feet.
+  Fear of Fire (Ex): >
+    A moss troll is shaken as long as it is within 30 feet of a visible fire or an open flame of at least torch size.
+  Tree Climber (Ex): >
+    When climbing trees and other foliage, a moss troll's climb speed increases to 30 feet.
 If a moss troll falls while climbing in trees, it ignores the first 30 feet it falls for the purposes of calculating total damage from the fall.
 While climbing in trees, a moss troll gains a +4 racial bonus on initiative checks.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: